How to Say Goodbye to Your Extraordinary Guide Dog (+ 3 Self-Care Tips)

 In fact, anyone who suffers from pain and loss can use it.

-First, picture the feeling you want to visualise.
+First, picture the feeling you want to visualize.

 Then, close your eyes and take a deep breath.